rvermeulen/codeql-workshop-control-flow-java/README.md

 }
 ```

-To identify the correct use, we need to exclude _calls_ in callers of the `correctAndIncorrectUse` method.
-Each of those _calls_ may be dominated by a call to `initialize` or a call that always calls `initialize`.
+To identify the correct uses, we need to determine if all the _callers_ of `correctAndIncorrectUse` are dominated by an initialize method access, or call that always performs the initialize method access.

 The reasoning about _callers_ and _callees_ makes use of a different control flow graph known as the (static) [Call graph](https://en.wikipedia.org/wiki/Call_graph).
-Implement the query `dominatingCall` in [Exercise8.ql](exercises/Exercise8.ql) and use it to determine if there is an interprocedural call to `initialize` or a callable that always calls `initialize` that dominates the call to `someAction`.
+Implement the query `precededByInitializationCall` in [Exercise8.ql](exercises/Exercise8.ql) and use it to determine if there is an interprocedural call to `initialize` or a call to method that always calls `initialize` and those calls dominates the call to `someAction`.

 <details>
 <summary>Hints</summary>

 - The `Call` class has a member predicate `getCallee` to reason about the callables it can call.
 - The `ControlFlowNode` class has a member predicate `getEnclosingCallable` to reason about the callable that contains the control flow node.
+- To state that a property must hold for all values (e.g., all callers) use the formula [forall](https://codeql.github.com/docs/ql-language-reference/formulas/#forall).
+Note that the `forall` formula holds vacuously if there are no values to test the property on because it is logicall the same as `not exists(<vars> | <formula 1> | not <formula 2>)`.
+If there needs to be atleast one value for which the property holds you can use the [forex](https://codeql.github.com/docs/ql-language-reference/formulas/#forex) formula.

 </details>